RubyMKE/railsbridge-docs/sites/workshop/welcome.deck.md

 <!SLIDE bullets>
 # Why are we here?
+* We want to grow the local Ruby community
-We want the community of software developers to reflect the diversity of our society
+* We want the community of software developers to reflect the diversity of our society
+* We want to have fun!

 <!SLIDE bullets>
 # Why are we here?